 There are countless ecommerce niches today, and this will only expand as people get more creative.
-Here are some current examples of ecommerce niches in high demand.
+Here are some current examples of ecommerce niches that offer high-demand products.

 CBD is all the rage in 2020.
 With CBD becoming increasingly legal to sell in the US, many ecommerce businesses are starting to sell CBD online in this young industry.
 While CBD isn’t fully legal on a global scale, many brands are able to fulfill CBD orders in the US.

 The cosmetics and skincare industry is one of the most popular ecommerce verticals.
 From men’s makeup to vegan beauty products, there are always new brands popping up.
 Cosmetics and skincare tend to be very personal and must fit the specific needs of the individual, which makes this market full of small niches to launch into.

 3. Meal replacements and protein powders